 Last night a woman at Lockhart prison mentioned that during her sentence she took a class called "women's health".
 I asked her what that class was like and she essentially told me they learned about disease - how to avoid getting STDs, how to check for breast cancer, and other problems...
 She mentioned nothing about health...
 I felt the sinking feeling again that comes in regards to how our culture regards our bodies and the messages that are ingrained in our beliefs about fear and distrust of our nature.
 I'm sad that people in prison are bombarded with a religious view that is just another prison of the mind and I'm sad that women who have already endured a lifetime of hurt are being taught more bad news about their bodies.
 One common example is that many people (woman or man, in prison or not) were molested as children, which hurts a young psyche, severs our sense of self and invades our rightful dominion of our bodies.
 Add to that an ongoing "education" about bodies as basically uninhabitable places that have to be vigilantly measured and monitored for intruders, that are basically sinful and need to be saved by an imaginary man god so we can be whisked off to heaven after the misery of this life has passed.
 Such a conundrum.

-This is all sad because it's a terribly flawed belief system that interferes with our inherent capacity to thrive freely in our bodies, in our lives and in our world.
+This is a sad belief system that interferes with our inherent capacity to thrive freely in our bodies, in our lives and in our world.

 We cannot teach what we don't explore and plenty of people are out there teaching about "health" but what they're really doing is teaching about fearing our bodies and managing the consequences of that fear, because in a very direct way the attitude creates and maintains tension that makes the disease scenario come true.
 Plenty of people are also out there preaching about salvation but what they're really doing is passing on this story that says humans are bad and have to be saved.
-No. Humans are manifest forms of life.
-We are conscious, incredibly elegant bodies that are designed by the movement of life, quite literally.
-Embryology is a brilliant science that carries a growing understanding of how lifeforce animates the cells, tissues and structure to develop *in response to movement*.
+No. Humans are consciousness in bodies that are designed by the movement of life.
 We are movement!
-Biodynamics is a brilliant science that carries a growing understanding of how life flows in form, how life creates the shape of all this we see.
-We are fully capable of inhabiting our bodies with clear and real discovery so that we can experience more and more and more of this freedom that is already our nature.
-The play of the relationship between consciousness and form is where it's at - dynamic and robust in every one of us.
-In our uniqueness and our universality.
+We are fully capable of inhabiting our bodies in clear discovery so that we can experience more and more and more of this freedom that is already our nature.
+It's a play between consciousness and form, dynamic and robust in every one of us, in our uniqueness and our universality.

 In our culture we're so used to the sad story that we don't even notice how sad it is.
 Sure, all kinds of wild, crazy, graceful, funny, boring, painful, beautiful, scary, darling and ridiculous things happen throughout a lifetime, and we are fully equipped to go through the contractions and expansions, to learn and heal and grow as we go.
 Nature is resilient and life is incredible.
-I want us all to embody it for real.
-My 2018 resolution is to teach health and to not back down about it.
+We should embody it.